 (those in bold have been recently added)

-Brenda Gooding, Katie H, Pauline Hill, Ralph Ingram, Carol Jeffery, Carol King,
+Cameron Adams, Jean Barbour, Pat Cutter, Jean Fribence, Brenda Gooding, Katie H, Pauline Hill, Ralph Ingram, Carol Jeffery, Jean Jones, Carol King, Chris Kitchener,

 Those who have died recently – may they rest in peace and rise in glory

 Eleanor Pritchard, Marion Court, Christine Dickerson, Frank Cutter, Violet Goddard,

 Evelyn Hoare, Isabella Sachs, Leonard Cant, Charles Walton, Ivy Cummings,

 Hamilton Greene, Frank & Winifred Sargent, Leslie Weston, David & Lyvia James

 A few of us are still using the ‘Our Prayer’ booklets to pray daily for All Saints’.
 If you would like to join this, please let us know.
 We can send you the text by email.

 This is issue number sixteen of our weekly news from All Saints’.

 This week’s message from the Rev’d.
 George Rogers:

 With public worship coming back into the main stream, we may find that before too long, parents will be thinking about having their children Christened.
 These parents might also be thinking about candidates for Godparents.
 Are you a Godparent?
 Have you been asked to be a Godparent?
 Do you know what a Godparent is?